 III.
 Public consultations

 The EU and the UK are currently examining its regulation of legal ivory trade to determine whether or not to introduce more restrictions on ivory trade or to completely ban ivory trade altogether.
-No country has implemented regulations completely banning ivory trade but some have introduced stricter regulations for trade in ivory (see Part II of this howtoregulate article).
+No country has implemented regulations against the illegal trade completely banning ivory trade but some have introduced stricter regulations for trade in ivory (see Part II of this howtoregulate article).
 As the 2 biggest markets for ivory, the US and China have agreed to implement measures for a near complete ban of all ivory[xxxv].
-In June 2016 the US completed a rulemaking process under its ESA to institute a near total ban on the domestic commercial trade of African elephant ivory, all trade in raw African ivory was already prohibited[xxxvi].
-China closed 67 carving workshops and retail stores in March 2017, and 105 more will be closed by years end[xxxvii].
-China updated its Wildlife Protection Law last year[xxxviii] and while not containing any specific provisions for ivory, it does strengthen penalties for public officials complicit in any illegal wildlife trade.
+In June 2016 the US completed a rulemaking process under its ESA to institute a near-total ban on the domestic commercial trade of African elephant ivory, all trade in raw African ivory was already prohibited[xxxvi].
+China closed 67 carving workshops and retail stores in March 2017, and 105 more will be closed by year end[xxxvii].
+China updated its Wildlife Protection Law last year[xxxviii] and while not containing any specific provisions for ivory, it does strengthen penalties for public officials complicit in any regulations against the illegal trade.
 The EU and the UK have important partnerships in Africa assisting nations with regulations and enforcement capacity building to prevent poaching of elephants and illegal ivory trade.
-Perhaps the above funding model for the protection of the flora and fauna and biodiversity of the Amazon rainforest used by Brazil, could be a useful tool for assisting African nations in their conservation efforts noting that most cite[xxxix] budgetary constraints as a factor affecting enforcement and prosecution measures to protect elephants.
+Perhaps the above funding model for the protection of the flora and fauna and biodiversity of the Amazon rainforest used by Brazil could be a useful tool for assisting African nations in their conservation efforts noting that most cite[xxxix] budgetary constraints as a factor affecting enforcement and prosecution measures to protect elephants.

 IV.
 Further links

 The following links contain additional regulatory practices used by other countries or suggested by non-government organizations:

 STOP Ivory: http://stopivory.org/resources/